 Using procedural rhetoric to design a system can be a way of making an argument about how the world works (or how it could, should, or doesn’t work).
 It is also a way to facilitate different types of actions, activities, social practices, and social relations.
 For example, when I design a course about Writing in Digital Environments, I’m making an argument of sorts about how the field works and what sort of practices are important.
 The assignments make available particular experiences, modes of writing, and possibilities for interacting with others.
 Any given system works in this way: systems encourage us to adopt certain types of values, perspectives, behaviors and actions, and relationships.

-To take up this notion of procedural rhetoric and the challenge of designing systems, this project asks you to either design or modify a system.
+To take up this notion of procedural rhetoric and the challenge of designing systems, this project consists of two parts: producing a Twine text (which can be thought of as a game or interactive fiction) and designing or modifying a system.
 Your work should be organized on a post or page on your class site.
 The project includes a reflection and thus involves at least some writing.
-The rest of your project might also be written (describing the system and how it works), but it might involve other types of artifacts as well: game pieces or other relevant materials, art that shows how the system works, artifacts produced in a hyperlink-based platform like Twine or using game software like Buildbox, Gamefroot, or Flowlab.
+The rest of your project might also be written (describing the system and how it works), but it might involve other types of artifacts as well: game pieces or other relevant materials, art that shows how the system works, artifacts produced using game software like Buildbox, Gamefroot, or Flowlab.

 For this approach to the project, you would design a new system.
 Following our readings, this system can represent or make an argument about how some aspect of the world works (procedural rhetoric), create a new system with its unique set of social practices and codes, or create a particular sort of experience.
 While you need not be limited by these suggestions, here are some of the main possibilities that come to mind: